-- 5.1 The Vice-Presidents' duties shall be to discharge the duties of the President in their absence and to undertake such other duties as the President or Council may from time to time determine.
-One of these Vice-Presidents shall ordinarily be from the broad category of Arts, Humanities and Social Sciences; the other Vice-President shall ordinarily be from the broad category of Science, Technology and Medicine. - 5.2.
-The Terms of Office of a Vice-President shall be determined as follows: - the Vice-Presidents shall serve a term of Office of up to three Society Years as defined in accordance with these Regulations; the term of Office for a Vice-President shall commence at the close of the Annual General Meeting at which their election was announced - ii. a Vice-President may seek re-election for a second term of up to three Society Years - iii. a Vice-President having served two terms shall not be eligible for re-election for a further consecutive term - a Vice-President shall cease to be a member of Council in the event of the occurrence of any of the circumstances outlined in the Royal Charter and Bye-laws; in such event, the Vice-President shall also relinquish or be removed from the Office of Vice-President - 5.3 The two Vice-Presidents shall be elected by the Council from amongst its number (other than the President) in accordance with the Royal Charter and Bye-laws.
-In order to be elected, candidates must receive the support of a simple majority of those Council members present. - 5.4 The Replacement or Removal of a Vice-President shall be determined as follows: - if during their term of office a Vice President dies, resigns or otherwise in the considered opinion of the Council becomes incapacitated and/or unable to fulfil their duties, the Council shall choose a replacement, in accordance with these Regulations - if a Vice-President, in the considered opinion of the Council, proves to be unsuitable, or incapable of fulfilling the duties of the post, or otherwise do anything to the damage, detriment or dishonour of the Society, they may be removed from office; the Council shall not remove a Vice-President from office until they have been given a reasonable opportunity of being heard by the Council
+5.1 The Vice-Presidents' duties shall be to discharge the duties of the President in their

+5.2.
+The Terms of Office of a Vice-President shall be determined as follows:

+- i. the Vice-Presidents shall serve a term of Office of up to three Society Years as defined in accordance with these Regulations; the term of Office for a Vice-President shall commence at the close of the Annual General Meeting at which their election was announced - ii. a Vice-President may seek re-election for a second term of up to three Society Years - iii. a Vice-President having served two terms shall not be eligible for reelection for a further consecutive term - iv. a Vice-President shall cease to be a member of Council in the event of the occurrence of any of the circumstances outlined in the Royal Charter and Bye-laws; in such event, the Vice-President shall also relinquish or be removed from the Office of Vice-President - 5.3 The two Vice-Presidents shall be elected by the Council from amongst its number (other than the President) in accordance with the Royal Charter and Bye-laws.
+In order to be elected, candidates must receive the support of a simple majority of those Council members present.

+5.4 The Replacement or Removal of a Vice-President shall be determined as follows:

+- i. if during their term of office a Vice President dies, resigns or otherwise in the considered opinion of the Council becomes incapacitated and/or unable to fulfil their duties, the Council shall choose a replacement, in accordance with these Regulations - ii. if a Vice-President, in the considered opinion of the Council, proves to be unsuitable, or incapable of fulfilling the duties of the post, or otherwise do anything to the damage, detriment or dishonour of the Society, they may be removed from office; the Council shall not remove a Vice-President from office until they have been given a reasonable opportunity of being heard by the Council